tibidev7/laravel-url-shortener/README.md

 - Login using Google Account.
 - Responsive design built with Tailwind CSS.
-- URL Validation (check if URL is valid and exists before creating a short url)
+- URL Validation (check if URL is valid and exists before creating a short URL)
-- Simple statistics which allows you to see how many clicks a url received
+- Simple statistics which allows you to see how many clicks a URL received

 This repository may or not receive new updates.